Zoe Valentine

-Zoe Valentine is an American streaming television series produced and distributed by Brat.
+Zoe Valentine is an American Web series produced and distributed by Brat.
 The series stars Anna Cathcart as the eponymous character.
 It also stars Diego Velazquez and Carter Southern.
 The series premiered on Brat's YouTube channel on January 16, 2019.

 Synopsis

 Season 1

 Following the death of her older sister Cleo, Zoe Valentine is thrust into the upper echelon of Attaway High's social hierarchy.
 Caught between her old life and her sister's popularity, Zoe discovers herself and gets to know the sister she never really knew.

 Season 2

 Zoe struggles with her love life after her break up with her former boyfriend Milo Vargas.
-Keeping information from each other causes tensions between Zoe and her friend Brody Clemens especially after Viv Anderson, whom Brody is dating, and Riggs Williams, whom Zoe has taken liking to, come into the picture.
+Keeping information from each other causes tensions between Zoe and her friend Brody Clemens especially after Viv Anderson, whom Brody is dating, and Riggs Williams, whom Zoe has taken a liking to, come into the picture.